siemens/continuous-clearing/UsageDoc/CA_UsageDocument.md

   In order to **Exclude specific folders** from the execution, It can be specified under the **Exclude section** of that specific **package type**.

-### **CA Tool Execution**
+### **Continuous Clearing tool Execution**

-CA Tool can be executed as container or as binaries,
+Continuous Clearing tool can be executed as container or as binaries,

   <details>
   <summary>Docker run</summary>

    ### Prerequisite
    1. Install Docker (Latest stable version).
-   2. Create local directories for mapping to the CA tool container directories
+   2. Create local directories for mapping to the Continuous Clearing tool container directories
         - Input  : Place to keep input files.
         - Output : Resulted files will be stored here.
-        - Log    : CA log files.
+        - Log    : Continuous Clearing log files.
         - CAConfig :  Place to keep Config files i.e., `appSettings.json`.